davidmaja/Gamezone-Analysis/README.md

 ### Marketing Channel Effectiveness

 - Traffic from direct channels is much higher than from other channels.
 This suggests either a mistake in sales accreditation or represents a big opportunity for the marketing team to explore
+- Sales volume is highest in North America and Emerging Markets.
+The other regions lag behind, showing there’s room to grow our market base there

 ### Fulfilment Data Integrity